nalej/docs/tutorials/appnetworking.md

     <inbound_iface_name>
 ```

 Be aware that the request is asynchronous.
-The platform will answer with a `RESULT OK` message if the request was accepted and it will do its best to remove the connection as soon as possible.
+The platform will answer with a `RESULT OK` message if the request was accepted
+and it will do its best to remove the connection as soon as possible.
 Run the command `appnet list` to follow the connection status.
-If the outbound interface of the connection is marked as **required**, you will need to use the `--force` flag to remove it.
+If the outbound network interface of the connection is marked as **required**, you will need to use the `--force` flag to remove it.
 Be aware that the connection was marked as required for some reason.

 #### Web interface